aisingapore/TagUI/README.md

 Step dom|run JS code in Document Object Model context|done Page source|support page source for save/show/read steps|done
 Enhancements|feel free to review and suggest new features|

+What about TagUI v3.0?
+There are many changes lately in the web automation space.
+Chrome is coming up with an headless version, same for Firefox.
+PhantomJS's maintainer is stepping down.
+Depending on how these events pan out and CasperJS's response, TagUI probably has to add new endpoints to its web automation framework in v3.0.
+Possible new endpoints include WebdriverIO (Selenium to various browsers) and Chrome Debugging Protocol (headless Chrome).

 # Cheat Sheet
 ### STEPS DESCRIPTION